antgouri/emoji-recsys/README.md

 python -m textblob.download_corpora

-## Run the Full Pipeline
+## Run the Full Pipeline with the commands

+- python scripts/run_pipeline.py baseline (to run the baseline model)
+- python scripts/run_pipeline.py emoji_model (to run the emoji-infused model)
+- python scripts/run_pipeline.py tfidf_model (to run the TfIDF model)
-python scripts/run_pipeline.py
+- python scripts/run_pipeline.py lda_model (to run the LDA model)

 This will:
 1. Load and preprocess the data from Musical_Instruments_5.json.